| |

 Howell's place, just above Mill creek, requesting him to see that Sam Ellis got

 his horse, and buggy back safely.
-"We had

 several mining claims over in Sampson Flat, and about this time began to get